ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 **Switch (DET)**

-- OFF: turn off the collision detection
+- `OFF`: turn off the collision detection
-- ON: turn on the collision detection
+- `ON`: turn on the collision detection
 - You can also click on the label on the left to switch options

 ___